sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 Awesome components (native modules) for building React Native apps.
 All of which support both iOS and Android.

 **[Lottie](https://github.com/airbnb/lottie-react-native)**
 <br>I saw this one announced on Medium though it already had over **3,000 stargazers** by the time I saw it.
 Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with bodymovin and renders them natively on mobile!
+It's wrapper for React Native was open sourced in late January 2017.

 **[Shoutem UI Toolkit](https://shoutem.github.io/ui/)**
 <br>Shoutem UI toolkit enables you to build professionally looking React Native apps with ease.
 It includes quite a few components, provides an opinionated way to theme apps and perform common animations (e.g. parallax).
 Pretty slick.